tybeagley-dev/hearthboard/PHASE_2_PLAN.md

 - `GET /children` returns Paige, Nolan, Jonah from DB
 - Dashboard renders correctly with children from API (not config)
 - Add/edit/remove child in Parent Panel → reflects in dashboard immediately

+Also of note—30 minutes of screentime should be given by default at the start of each weekday, but it can be accumulated.